 Power and Influence

-One of the most important aspects of making – and keeping – goals is to be very clear about where you have ‘control’.
+One of the most important aspects of making and keeping goals is to be very clear about where you have ‘control’.
 Is what you want something that you have some influence over?
 Or is realising that goal in the hands of other people?
-The key to keeping goals is to focus your attention, time and energy on the areas where you have power, and to do your best to ignore anything that falls outside your sphere of influence.

 12 Weeks Only

-For keeping goals, time frame is also vital.
-I’m convinced that 12 weeks is the longest amount of time that you have any control over.
-Anything after the next three months and you’re reaching beyond your own capacity, and entering into the great unknown.
-The next 12 weeks are also unknown, of course, but the closer time frame gives you more opportunity to plan how and when you’ll work towards your goals.
+For keeping goals, the time frame is also vital.
+I’m convinced that 12 weeks is the longest amount of time that you have any control over, especially post-pandemic.
+Anything after the next three months and you’re reaching beyond your own capacity and entering the great unknown.
+The next 12 weeks are also unknown, of course, but the closer time frame gives you more opportunity to plan how and when you’ll work towards your goals and exert that influence over what you can and can’t control.

 So, where do you want to be in 3 months?
-Again, if the goal was submitting work for a prize in 12 weeks time, what needs to be done in that time?
+Again, if the goal was applying for a grant in 12 weeks time, what needs to be done in that period?

 - Brainstorm all the steps needed and actions required to get from here to there;